mg747/band/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the band.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text.
+        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar  alert about the band tour, underneath that is the navigation bar to go to the page of their choice.
+Underneath there is a Hero Image with Text. (assets/images/screenshot1.png)
         2. The main points are made immediately with the navigation bar, the Hero Image with Live In Concert text.

     2. As a First Time Visitor, I want to easily be able to navigate throughout the site to find content.